pachterlab/pegasus/README.md

 TypeError: ord() expected a character, but string of length 0 found
 ```

 If you get the above error then chances are you either 1. don't have the Arduino connected, 2. tried to run the test code while the Arduino firmware was being uploaded to the arduino or 3. the code selected the wrong port programmatically.
-Check out the `populate_ports()` in the python script.
-The return `return result[-1]` automatically returns the last port in the list of `result` ports.
+Check out the port variable that is assigned to `populate_ports()[-1]` in the python script.
+This automatically returns the last port in the list of `populate_ports()` ports.

 ## Acknowledgements
 This work would not have been possible without the help of the wonderful [Serial Communications Basics Tutorial](https://forum.arduino.cc/index.php?topic=396450.0) by Robin2 at the [Arduino Forum](https://forum.arduino.cc/index.php) and the really awesome [AccelStepper Library](http://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html) made by Mike McCauley.
 Also a big thank you to [Professor Lior Pachter](https://liorpachter.wordpress.com) for supporting my work while doing a PhD in [his lab at Caltech](https://pachterlab.github.io).